-If we fail to regain compliance by May 9, 2022, we may be eligible for a second 180 day compliance period, provided that, on such date, we meet the continued listing requirement for market value of publicly held shares and all other applicable Nasdaq listing requirements (other than the minimum closing bid price requirement) and we provide written notice to Nasdaq of our intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.
-Such extension of the grace period would be subject to Nasdaq's discretion, and there can be no guarantee that we would be granted an extension.
+On May 10, 2022, Nasdaq notified us that we did not regain compliance by May 9, 2022, but that Nasdaq had granted us an additional 180 day period to regain compliance because we met the continued listing requirement for market value of publicly held shares and all other applicable Nasdaq listing requirements (other than the minimum closing bid price requirement) and we provided written notice to Nasdaq of our intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.
+Pursuant to the May 10, 2022 letter from Nasdaq and additional grace period granted thereby, we now have until November 7, 2022 to regain compliance with Nasdaq's \$1.00 minimum bid requirement.